-All students who intend to transfer to Liberty must be eligible for reenrollment or readmission at the last institution attended.
-The record is reviewed based on Liberty's admissions standards.
-If an applicant's GPA does not meet Liberty's admissions standards, even though the applicant may not have been placed on Academic Warning or Probation at the last school attended, the applicant may be denied or admitted on Caution.
-Appeals may be granted, and will be evaluated on other indicators of ability to satisfactorily perform at the college level as determined by the Office of Admissions.
+All students who intend to transfer to Liberty must be eligible for readmission at the last institution attended.
+The record is reviewed based on Liberty's scholastic regulations.
+Any applicant whose GPA does not meet Liberty's scholastic standards, even though the applicant may not